RobbinLawASPdotnet/dotnet6-demos/dd-project-specs/docs/specsforproject.md

 You are to create a ASP.net core 6 web app (FrontEnd using Razor Pages and BackEnd using Entity Framework) from scratch using the knowledge gained via class demos and exercises.

+In your assessments repo main folder create a new folder called `project` and place all project related files in that folder.

+When you are working on this project commit frequently and do not forget to push to github to submit.

 You are to generate a fully-functional form on one page with two sections:

 * Query – Partial Search String and Dropdown Data Lookup with Tabular Display.